Blendify/blender-manual/blender_docs/manual/preferences/introduction.rst

 Save User Settings
 ==================

-Once you have set your preferences, you will can either manually save them, or just close the window and they will automatically save themselves.
+Once you have set your preferences, you can either manually save them, or just close the window and they will be saved automatically.

 To manually save the preferences, from the preferences window open the small menu in the bottom left and select *Save Current State*.
-There are two other options related to saving the preferences.
+There are two other options related to saving the preferences:

 Revert to Saved
    Undoes any unsaved modifications to preferences back to the previous saved state.